nfrisby/frags/doc-drafts/ghc-internals.md

 flattening skolem tyvars (`fsk`), meta-/mutable-/unification-vars (`tau`), and flattening metvars (`fmv`).
-That list is in order of decreasing priority for the LHS, so that GHC most prefers fmvs on the LHS and least prefers skolems on the LHS.
+That list is in order of increasing priority for the LHS, so that GHC most prefers fmvs on the LHS and least prefers skolems on the LHS.
 Because of the consequences of `CTyEqCan` orientation, this means that the GHC prefers